regiwitanto/go-scaffold/README.md

 # Go Scaffold Generator

-This project is a Go backend service built with Echo framework using clean architecture and domain-driven design principles.
+This project is a pure Go backend service built with Echo framework using clean architecture and domain-driven design principles.
 It aims to replicate the functionality of [Autostrada](https://autostrada.dev/) - a tool that generates REST API scaffolds based on user preferences.

 ## Features